A Remedy Is Lifted Up

 “And Moses made a serpent of brass, and put it upon a pole, and it came to pass, that if a serpent had bitten any man, when he beheld the serpent of brass, he lived.”
 (Numbers 21:9)

-By this time, the Children of Israel had wandered in the wilderness for almost twenty years.
+By this time, the Children of Israel had wandered in the wilderness for almost forty years.
 As recorded in the previous chapter, Aaron had died and his son Eleazar had become the high priest.

 When King Arad in the southern part of Canaan heard that the Israelites were nearby, his army attacked them and took some as prisoners.
 God gave Israel victory in the ensuing battle and the Israelites destroyed them and their cities completely.
 This was Israel’s first victory in twenty years; their vow of faith to God (verse 2) was the key to their success.